Nikki Bella's Engagement Ring Will Blow You Away

 Advertisement

-Aside from the size and carts of the diamond, it's also got great clarity and color, which contributes to its value.
+Aside from the size and carts of the diamond, it's also got great clarity and colour, which contributes to its value.

 For just $115,000, Nikki Bella's stunning engagement ring can be yours. https://t.co/590u1frKAr pic.twitter.com/cJgOIjBbpY— E!
 News (@enews) April 4, 2017